TobyCyan/Assistant-AI/README.md

 *   **BackEnd Unit Testing**
     *   Unit Testing for the backend API server conducted using Postman API Testing to verify that API functions correctly when the request is sent from the client.
+*   **User Testing**
+    *   We have conducted user testing with some of our friends and family members.
+The testing was conducted using the deployed version.
+    *   While the users were testing the web application, we were watching how they were interacting with the application, constantly looking out for potential bugs and seeking feedback from the users in terms of their experience using and navigating through the application.
+    *   Some unexpected bugs were discovered and resolved on the spot.
+    *   We've received feedbacks and criticism as follows:
+        *   Navigation is generally not a problem with the simple user interface (UI), it is clear in terms of which buttons lead to which pages.
+        *   The UI is not confusing or difficult to look at.
+        *   Users are satisfied and entertained by the chat bot system.
+        *   User experience is generally good but some quality of life changes could be made.
+        *   More clarifications/ better and clearer labelling are needed for the “Category”, “Task Creation”, and “Reminder” before deadline fields when adding a recurring task.
+        *   “Task Creation” before deadline field does not seem necessary as the next recurring task should be added automatically right as the previous one is overdue.
+        *   Mono color may be too simple and background colors could be slightly fancier.
+Yellow is also too bright for the eyes.
+    *   Users also suggested extension features such as:
+        *   Dark/ light mode.
+        *   Add exact timings to deadlines and reminders.
+        *   Account deletion feature.
+        *   Addition of points by interacting with the assistant to encourage interaction.
+        *   New behaviors such as responding to “How to quit?” and “What are my upcoming/ overdue tasks?”.
 *   **Version Control**
     *   Version Control using Github - Working on features on different branches, merge and pull requests.